 Today we celebrate the birthday of one of my favorite folksinger-songwriters, the extremely talented John Gorka.

-As I wrote last year, this man could do voiceovers for the Angels, as his pipes resonate on some pretty amazing frequencies!
-The first time I heard him was on a Windham Hill Christmas CD almost 20 years ago, and his voice immediately got my attention.
+As I’ve written in past birthday tributes, this man could do voiceovers for the Angels, as his pipes resonate on some pretty amazing frequencies!
+The first time I heard him was on a Windham Hill Christmas CD about 20 years ago, and his voice immediately got my attention.
 His music is haunting, beautiful, humorous, poignant, rowdy, and definitely genuine.

 If you haven't heard him sing, you're in for a major treat.
 As a reviewer once wrote, "His piercing poetic lyrics are as arresting as his vocals... folk heaven."
 Once upon a time, Rolling Stone magazine called him "the preeminent male singer-songwriter of what has been dubbed the New Folk Movement."